What You Need to Know About the Endangered Species Act

 This legislation was prompted by concern from the people of the United States regarding loss of biological diversity and degradation of the environment.
 While the ESA has been fiercely debated and its merits challenged over the years, frequent public opinion polls reveal strong support from various segments of society for the goals of the ESA.

-The emphasis of the ESA is three-fold and includes: 1) conserving imperiled species; 2) recovering ESA listed species; and 3) assisting federal, state, and local governments in conserving listed species, while meeting their social and economic objectives.
+The emphasis of the ESA is three-fold and includes: 1) conserving imperiled species; 2) recovering ESA listed species; and 3) assisting federal, state and local governments in conserving listed species, while meeting their social and economic objectives.
 The ESA is implemented by the Interior Department’s United States Fish and Wildlife Service (USFWS) and the Commerce Department’s National Marine Fisheries Service.
-As of 2012, there are approximately 1,400 species protected by the ESA in the United States.
+As of 2012, there are approximately 1,400 species protected by the ESA in the U.S.

 Under the ESA there are two different categories for a species to be listed: threatened or endangered.
-A threatened species1 is a species that is likely to be endangered in the foreseeable future, and an endangered species2 is a species that is in danger of becoming extinct throughout all or a significant portion of its range.
-Under the ESA, a species is defined to include subspecies, varieties, and distinct populations3.
+A threatened species1 is a species likely to be endangered in the foreseeable future, and an endangered species2 is a species in danger of becoming extinct throughout all or a significant portion of its range.
+Under the ESA, a species is defined to include subspecies, varieties and distinct populations3.

 The Listing Process

 Listing under the ESA is based on a species’ status and threats to that species.
 Economic